 Enjoy a Private shore excursion from Monaco, Villefranche, Cannes & Nice harbor.

 Cannes and its festival

 Explore Cannes and discover its magnificent palaces along the Croisette Boulevard, including the Carlton, and the Majestic or the Martinez where famous stars stay during the Film Festival.

-Take the opportunity to walk the famous red carpet covering the world famous steps of the Palais des Festivals.
+Take the opportunity to walk on the famous red carpet covering the world famous steps of the Palais des Festivals.

-Tour through the seaside toward the old town Antibes, built in the medieval period to protect the city from the barbarian invasions of the Goths, Visigoths, and other Saceans.
+Tour through the seaside toward the Old Town Antibes, built in the Medieval period to protect the city from the barbarian invasions of the Goths, Visigoths, and other Saceans.
 Surrounded by ramparts, the town has evolved into a hub of contemporary art thanks to the famous painter Pablo Picasso, who spent a part of his life there.